adetaylor/browser-learning/docs/exercise1b.md

 Clues below!
 But get reading the code first, then come back to this.

 ## What's  up with...

+### The editor

+Top tip for reading code: make the window as big as possible.

 ### The overall structure